Why become a swimming teacher or coach?

 Each course will be a combination of practical and theory and you will be assessed in both areas.
 For the practical this will relate largely to your ability to teach a group of participants but you will also be required to show that you can plan lessons and evaluate the progress of your pupils and also your own performance.
 The theoretical assessment will focus largely on the technical aspects of the discipline that you are studying.
 Prior to embarking on a course it is important that you are certain that you can meet all the course requirements in terms of time.

 What will you need to start?

-In order to participate in a level 1 course you are required to be 16 years of age as of the start date of the course and to have attended the required Child Protection Workshop;
+In order to participate in a Swim Ireland level 1 or 2 course you are required to be 16 years of age as of the start date of the course, be fully vetted with Swim Ireland and to have attended the required Safeguarding Workshop within the last five years;

 - NI: Safeguarding Young People in Sport – Sport NI